Priority protects against disclosure between priority demand and its own request. But it is not that simple …

-Requiring the benefit of the filing date of a French application results in its publication at 18 months, even though this request would have been withdrawne (R612-39 CPI, 5 °).
+Requiring the benefit of the filing date of a French application results in its publication at 18 months, even if this request would have been withdrawn (R612-39 CPI, 5 °).

 This is very important because this request can be used as prior art L611-11 CPI, paragraph 3.

 Subsequent claim of a Union priority

 We can ask ourselves if we can claim the union priority of an application B benefiting from the filing date of A according to the article L612-3 CPI.